karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Controller/LightKitAdminController/redirectByRoute.md

-LightKitAdminController::redirectByRoute — Returns a http response that redirects to the given route.
+LightKitAdminController::redirectByRoute — Redirects the user to the given route.